jhovanisabuchi/LHL-PROJECT-1/starting_with_questions.md

 from analytics
  where unitssold is not null and
        unitprice is not null
-	   and unitprice > 0 -- exclude raws with nulls and 0 to avoid miscalculation )
+	   and unitprice > 0 and
+	   unitssold  > 0-- exclude raws with nulls and 0 to avoid miscalculation )

 select city,